canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 But when the Crown's intended use of the IP can be met through licence arrangements, it has the opportunity to seek the needed licence(s) whether broad or narrow.

 The PSPC [Standard Acquisition Clauses and Conditions Manual](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual) provides clauses to request a [License to Material Subject to Copyright](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/5/K/K3030C/2).
-Use the clauses in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.
+You can use the clauses in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.

-**Departments or agencies are able to release code developed as a result of a Crown procurement contract under an open source software licence.**
+Departments or agencies are able to release code developed as a result of a Crown procurement contract under an open source software licence.
-**The contract can also ask the the contracting body be responsible for publishing the source code under an acceptable open source software licence or contribute directly to existing open source software using that project's licence.**
+The contract can also ask that the contracting body be responsible for publishing the source code under an acceptable open source software licence or contribute directly to existing open source software using that project's licence.

 ## Consider Security Implications

 ### Classification of source code

-The Treasury Board [Directive on Departmental Security Management](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=16579) defines protected information as one that "may qualify for an exemption or exclusion under the [Access to Information Act](http://laws-lois.justice.gc.ca/eng/acts/A-1/) because its disclosure would reasonably be expected to compromise the non-national interest".
+The Treasury Board [Directive on Security Management](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=16579) defines protected information as one that "may qualify for an exemption or exclusion under the [Access to Information Act](http://laws-lois.justice.gc.ca/eng/acts/A-1/) because its disclosure would reasonably be expected to compromise the non-national interest".

 In order for source code to potentially be deemed protected, it would have to contain any of the following information: